About Malawi Adoption

 2. The Paper Chase

 To ensure that prospective adoptive parents are prepared for their international adoption journey, our agency requires that parents complete 10 hours of adoption training as mandated by the Hague Convention.
 To satisfy these hours, we have developed an online parent training program that we are proud to include in CAN’s service plan.
-For an overview of the program, please click here.
+For an overview of the training program, please click here.
 Please contact us for more information regarding adoption from Malawi.

 3. Identifying a Child(ren)